LibrariesHacked/librarieshacked-web-content/international/uk.md

 Url2Title: cipfa library stats
 StatMeasures:
 StatRange:
-*/
+---

-there are two surveys in particular for national library statistics in the uk: these are cipfa (chartered institute of public finance and accountancy) and the dcms (department for culture, media and sport) *taking part* survey.
+there are two surveys in particular for national library statistics in the uk: these are CIPFA (chartered institute of public finance and accountancy) and the DCMS (department for culture, media and sport) **Taking Part** survey.